wasp-lang/wasp/web/docs/cli.md

    ```

  - `wasp build` generates full web app code, ready for deployment.
 Use when deploying or ejecting.
 Generated code goes in the .wasp/build folder.

+ - `wasp deploy` makes it easy to get your app hosted on the web.
+Currently, Wasp offers support for [Fly.io](https://fly.io).
+Want another hosting provider?
+Let us know in Discord or make a PR by updating [this TypeScript app](https://github.com/wasp-lang/wasp/tree/release/waspc/packages/deploy)!

  - `wasp telemetry` prints [telemetry](https://wasp-lang.dev/docs/telemetry) status.

    ```